 - Homicide Loss Support

 - Miscarriage, still-birth, and infant death within the first year of life

 - Substance Related Loss Support

 In addition to Lory's Place regularly scheduled peer support groups, Caring Circle also offers grief healing programs throughout the year.

-If interested in Lory's Place programs to help a friend or loved one join a peer support group or tour our grief healing center, contact us.
+If you're interested in Lory's Place programs to help a friend or a loved one, join a peer support group or tour our grief healing center.
+You can also contact us.